|Elliott Sound Products||Lighting Dimmers|

 Because the output voltage rises relatively slowly, the massive current spike that a leading edge dimmer causes into a capacitive load is no longer an issue, and some dimmable CFLs and LED lamps work perfectly ok with this kind of dimmer.
 However, trailing edge dimmers must never be used with iron core transformers, and this is always stated in the instructions.

 Why?
 It would seem that the trailing edge dimmer should be fine, but the problem is largely due to the back-EMF that's generated when the switch turns off 100 or 120 times every second.
 Most of the time, the back-EMF energy will be dissipated harmlessly in the load, but if the lamp load fails, there is nowhere for the switch-off energy to go.
 The most likely result will be that the dimmer will be damaged, as it is unlikely that commercial units will be able to dissipate the back-EMF energy without severe overheating or destruction.
+In addition, iron-core transformers may draw a significantly higher than normal current if switched on at the mains zero-crossing.

 Figure 8 - Trailing Edge Dimmer Schematic